NCAR/container-dtc-nwp/README.md

 # container-dtc-met
-DTC developed MET in Docker containers, related code and data sets for community exploration purposes.
+DTC developed MET in Docker containers for community exploration purposes.
 Unsupported by DTC staff, yet community discussions and feedback will be channeled through google group or here on github soon.